I grew up believing that “an apple a day keeps the doctor away” because my teacher always said it.

 No copywriting guru—regardless of the number of sales-magic hats they have or the 17 touchpoint checklists they make when writing copy—can save a bad or mediocre product.

-If a client is dissatisfied, the White House Office of Consumer Affairs found that they will tell 9-15 people about their experience.
-Negative reviews spread like wildfire.
 So, put in the work and build a value-led offer that is exactly (maybe even more than) what you claim it is.

 3. Focus on the juicy parts